Managing Impacts

 Conserving the Mount Pitt Bird, Norfolk Island ca.1790

-A small British settlement was established on Norfolk Island, 1700 kilometres to the north-east of Sydney, in 1788.
-Supplies ran short and crops failed in 1790.
-To avoid starvation, the convicts, military personnel and free settlers who occupied the island turned to the Mount Pitt Bird (or Providence Petrel) Pterodroma solandri, a petrel, as a source of nourishment.
-The birds were hunted ruthlessly when they flocked to the island for their annual breeding events.
+Following colonisation of Sydney in 1788, a small British settlement was established on Norfolk Island, also in 1788.
+The island is located 1700 kilometres to the north-east of Sydney.
+Crops failed and supplies ran short in 1790.
+To avoid starvation, the convicts, military personnel and free settlers on the island commenced hunting and eating the Mount Pitt Bird (or Providence Petrel) Pterodroma solandri, a petrel.
+The birds were hunted ruthlessly when they flocked to the island for their annual breeding event (Bonyhady 2000).

-The island’s commander, Governor Ross, attempted to conserve the birds.
+Norfolk Island’s British commander, Governor Ross, attempted to conserve the birds.
 He placed daily limits on the quantities that could be killed by each person, and tried to protect the petrel’s habitat by regulating forestry practices.
-The need to secure ongoing ecosystem services, in the form of food, motivated his actions, but humanitarian concerns were also expressed by some of the island’s colonists.
+Ross’s actions were largely motivated by the need to secure ongoing ecosystem services, in the form of food, but humanitarian concerns were also expressed by some of the island’s colonists (Bonyhady 2000).

-Despite Ross’s measures, the species was rapidly reduced to a condition of local extinction, as up to a million birds had been killed by 1795.
-The petrel no longer breeds on Norfolk Island.
+Despite Governor Ross’s regulatory measures, up to a million birds had been killed by 1795.
+The Mount Pitt Bird was reduced to a condition of local extinction, and the petrel no longer breeds on Norfolk Island.

 Reference: